Reggiepeled/project_final3_peled_reggie/README.md

 ## Comments
 I used a form mechanism I learned on a previous class - form.php, don't remember the url for the source, I hope it is OK.

+I am using the hamburger menu plugin, and I want the whole line to be clickable in the menu, not just the word, so I am wrapping the <li> in <a>, BUT, the validator doesn't like it and throw this error:
+"Element a not allowed as child of element ul in this context" I am ignoring this error regarding the plugin, hoping it is ok with you.